microsoft/code-with-engineering-playbook/docs/automated-testing/cdc-testing/README.md

 ### Contract

 Contracts are generated from the expectations defined in the provider mock as a result of a successful test run.
-CDC frameworks like [Pact](https://docs.pact.io/) provide [specifications for contracts](https://github.com/pact-foundation/pact-specification) in json format consisting of the list of request/responses generated from the consumer tests plus some additional metadata.
+CDC frameworks like [Pact](https://docs.pact.io/) provide a [specification for contracts](https://github.com/pact-foundation/pact-specification) in json format consisting of the list of request/responses generated from the consumer tests plus some additional metadata.

 Contracts are not a replacement for a discussion between the consumer and provider team.
 This is the moment where this discussion should take place (if not already done before).
 The consumer tests and generated contract are refined with the feedback and cooperation of the provider team.
 Lastly the finalized contract is versioned and stored in a central place accessible by both consumer and provider.